Local health departments release COVID-19 numbers on Monday

 HAZARD, Ky.
 (WYMT) - Health departments across Eastern Kentucky released new coronavirus numbers on Monday.

-The Laurel County Health Department surpassed 2,000 total cases Monday.
-70 new cases were reported from Saturday through Monday.
-There are 2,042 total cases in the county with 713 of those active.
+The Bell County Health Department reported 20 new cases bringing the county’s total to 1,178 with 131 of those active.

-The Bell County Health Department reported 18 new cases bringing the total to 1,074 with 100 of those active.
+The Kentucky River District Health Department reported 13 new cases in Knott County bringing the county’s total to 506 with 96 of those active.
+Lee County reported four new cases bringing the total to 288 with 99 of those active.
+Leslie County has 14 new cases bringing the total to 196 with 39 of those active.
+Letcher County reported 17 new cases bringing the total to 433 with 89 of those active.
+There are six new cases in Owsley County bringing the total to 168 with 63 of those active.
+Perry County reported 22 new cases bringing the total to 931 with 57 of those active.
+In Wolfe County, there are seven new cases bringing the total to 153 with 57 of those active.

-The Cumberland Valley District Health Department reported that there are five new cases and 15 recovered cases in Clay County.
-This brings the county’s total to 765 with 304 of those active.
-Jackson County reported 12 new cases, seven probable and five recovered bringing the total to 354 with 95 of those active.
-There are three new cases, 13 probable cases and 11 recovered in Rockcastle County bringing the total to 320 with 43 of those active.
+The Cumberland Valley District Health Department reported 24 new cases and 12 probable cases in Clay County.
+10 of the 24 new cases are within Clay County Detention Center.
+This brings the county’s total to 875 with 394 of those active.
+Jackson County reported 14 new cases and four probable cases bringing the total to 382 with 93 of those active.
+There are 18 new cases in Rockcastle County bringing the total to 350 with 40 of those active.

-The Whitley County Health Department reported two new cases from Saturday, six from Sunday and 23 from Monday bringing the total to 1,136.
+The Laurel County Health Department reported 90 new cases from Saturday through Monday.
+This brings the county’s total to 2,295 with 917 of those active.

-The Knox County Health Department reported 19 new cases with two of those being children.
-This brings the county’s total to 1,062 cases with 189 active.
+The Whitley County Health Department reported six new cases from Saturday, 11 from Sunday and 17 from Monday.
+This brings the county’s total to 1,237.

-The Kentucky River District Health Department reported 13 new cases in Knott County bringing the total to 454 with 62 of those active.
-Lee County has nine new cases bringing the total to 204 with 26 of those active.
-There are three new cases in Leslie County bringing the total to 164 with 22 of those active.
-Letcher County reported 13 new cases bringing the total to 379 with 49 of those active.
-Owsley County reported 13 new cases bringing the total to 123 with 20 of those active.
-There are 32 new cases in Perry County bringing the total to 731 with 145 of those active.
-Wolfe County reported 11 new cases bringing the total to 126 with 43 of those active.
+The Knox County Health Department reported 37 new cases with four of those being children.
+This brings the county’s total to 1,174 with 155 of those active.

 Copyright 2020 WYMT.
 All rights reserved.